NASA Astronaut Group 7: Operations

-All seven MOL astronauts flew on the Space Shuttle, starting with Crippen on STS-1, the very first mission, in April 1981.
+All seven MOL astronauts flew on the Space Shuttle, starting with Crippen on STS-1, the first mission, in April 1981.
 The pattern of a senior astronaut flying as command with a member of the seven MOL astronauts as pilot was followed for the first six shuttle missions, after which all members of the group had flown.
 Although they had trained for Gemini spacecraft in which they would work in pairs, the April 1983 STS-6 mission was the only one in which two of them flew on the same mission.
 Peterson's extravehicular activity on that mission, the first in the Space Shuttle program, was the only one conducted by a member of the group.
 All the others would fly at least one more mission, as the mission commander, before they retired.
 Hartsfield commanded the last mission flown by a member of the group, STS-61A, in October and November 1985.
 The group flew 17 missions in total.